iamkirankumaryadav/Library/Data Engineering/Terms.md

 **Cons:**
 * Complexity: Designing and implementing stream processing systems can be more complex than batch processing.
-* Error handling: Requires robust mechanisms to handle errors or inconsistencies in the data stream in the real-time.
+* Error handling: Requires robust mechanisms to handle errors or inconsistencies in the data stream in real time.
 * Resource requirements: This may require more ongoing computational resources compared to batch processing large datasets at intervals.

 The best approach depends on your specific needs: